Swiddis/git-cheatsheet/instruction/30-commits-branches.md

 progressing as others work on it, while your features lag behind.
 You can see two examples of this in the graph:
 - `feature/better-integ-failures` currently points to `bbad1de47`.
-This was a feature that started getting from `380845e83`.
+This was a feature that started from `f80845e83`.
 It happens that there were no updates on `main` from then until the feature was merged in `cd70e059a`.
 - `pr/db-sel` is a branch where I checked out a coworker's Pull Request for local review.
 This one had a change happen under it while it was in progress (`6ea90a6e7`).